-Digital finance strategy (DORA – MiCA - DLT)
+Digital finance strategy (DORA – MiCA)

 Digital Operational Resilience Act (DORA)